malghadi/CheckID/README.md

 ## Contents <br />

 1- CFD_model <br />
-This model employs an encoder-decoder-classifier sub-networks which enable the model to map the input image into a lower-dimension feature vector, and then to reconstruct the output image.
-The objective of classifier is to well classify the input image into a real or fake image.
+This model employs encoder-classifier sub-networks.
+The role of the encoder component (i.e. Siamese neural network) is to extract the features from a pair of IDs and compressing them into a lower-dimensional representations.
+While, the classifier component uses the encoded data to make predictions (i.e. classify the input ID into a real or fake ID).
 <img
   src="blob/CFD.png"
   alt="Alt text"